toraritte/software-licensing-a-primer/software-license-primer.md

 ### 1.5 Copyleft

-The most exhaustive resource on this topic is the continuously updated _Copyleft and the GNU General Public License: A Comprehensive Tutorial and Guide_[@copyleft-guide], but the following sections will attempt to give a quick summary.
+The most exhaustive resource on this topic is the continuously updated _Copyleft and the GNU General Public License: A Comprehensive Tutorial and Guide_[@copyleft-guide], but I found that knowing the historical background helps understanding the rationale behind it.

-#### 1.5.1 History and rationale
+#### 1.5.1 Historical background

 Since the emergence of computer science, developing and sharing programs was entirely in the public domain, mostly in academia and software was not copyrightable.

+In the 1970s, computers have been built from scratch by research organizations and custom software had to be written to operate them. "_Software was not yet standardized and was not considered to be a monetizable product._"[@roads-and-bridges]

 In 1974, the US Commission on New Technological Uses of Copyrighted Works (CONTU) decided that "_computer programs, to the extent that they embody an author's original creation, are proper subject matter of copyright_"[@contu].

 The Copyright Act of 1976[@copyright1976] (and following legal precedents, such as Apple v.
 Franklin[@apple-franklin]) "_clarified that the Copyright Act gave computer programs the copyright status of literary works_"[@wiki-pub-domain-sw].

-The Berne Convention Implementation Act of 1988 puts any original creative works under copyright after creation by default.
+In 1981, IBM introduced the "IBM PC" or "Personal Computer".
+Industry adoption was high, winnowing out the competition and capturing half of the market share by 1986.[@from-altair-to-ipad] Standardized hardware brought along the opportunity to standardize software.
+IBM hired Microsoft to write the operating system for their PC and they deliver MS-DOS in the same year.
+Other companies follow suit to create their own versions.

-The legislation gave rise to the development of proprietary software and helped it become a lucrative business opportunity from the early 1980s, causing the decline of the academic public domain software ecosystem[@unix-history].
+The legislation gave rise to the development of proprietary software, helping it to become a lucrative business opportunity.
+It resulted in commercial licenses promoting the creation of proprietary products, preventing users from copying, modifying or redistributing software, causing the decline of the academic public domain software ecosystem.[@unix-history;@roads-and-bridges]

+By 1983, concern started rising among computer scientists "_about the closed and proprietary direction that software was taking_".[@roads-and-bridges] As a response, Richard Stallman, himself an academic and alarmed by the growing trend, launched the GNU Project, a free operating system, also inadvertently laying the foundation for the "free software movement".[@gnu-initial]

+In 1985, Stallman founded the Free Software Foundation to support the objectives of the "free software movement".[@gnu-initial]

+The Berne Convention Implementation Act of 1988[@wiki-berne;@wiki-berne1886] puts any original creative works under copyright after creation by default.

-Richard Stallman, himself an academic and alarmed by the growing trend, founded the GNU Project, and with that, the free software movement.
-He wrote the first version of GNU General Public License in 1989 as a response, to encode public domain rights on software, relying "_on the enforceability of the copyright to be effective_"[@wiki-pub-domain-sw].
+As a response, Richard Stallman wrote the first version of GNU General Public License (the first and most widely known copyleft license) in 1989, to encode public domain rights on software, relying "_on the enforceability of the copyright to be effective_"[@wiki-pub-domain-sw].

 #### 1.5.2 What is copyleft?

 Also referred to as _reciprocal_ or _protective_ licensing.
 The derogatory adjectives "viral" or "infectious" are also used[@viral-licensing].
-(See [Controversies] - TODO).
+(See [Controversies]).

 It is a form of licensing that retains the author's exclusive copyrights for works, but gives permission to recipients of the work to reproduce, change or distribute it, with the accompanying requirement that any resulting copies or adaptations are also bound by the same licensing agreement. "_In essence, copyleft grants freedom, but forbids others to forbid that freedom to anyone else along the distribution and modification chains._"[@copyleft-guide].(Hence the term "reciprocal".)